jenkinsci/gitlab-branch-source-plugin/README.md

 * GitLab Server Plugin
 * GitLab Branch Source Plugin

-**This plugin is being developed as a part of GSoC 2019 project [Multi branch Pipeline Support for GitLab](https://jenkins.io/projects/gsoc/2019/gitlab-support-for-multibranch-pipeline/).**

 To fully be able to run a Jenkins Continuous Integration on a GitLab repository or project, you require three plugins:

 1. [GitLab API Plugin](https://github.com/jenkinsci/gitlab-api-plugin) - Wraps GitHub Java API